List of north–south roads in Toronto: Jane Street

 Jane Street begins at Bloor Street and continues north into Vaughan to near the Holland River in King Township.

 It was named after Jane Barr by her husband James.
 They immigrated from Glasgow in 1907, and a few years later, James became a real estate developer north of Toronto.
 James named numerous streets in the development after his children, but the most important was named after his wife Jane.
 Originally, the street continued south to Lake Ontario with a sinuous course, but that section was redesignated as South Kingsway after Bloor Street was extended west across the Humber River (where it originally ended) by being realigned into a reverse curve which incorporated a short length of the southern segment of Jane, severing it from the section north of Bloor.

 The Toronto Transit Commission operates Jane subway station at Jane and Bloor Street on Line 2 Bloor–Danforth.
 Before the subway opened, this intersection was the western terminus of the Bloor streetcar line.
 Proposed in the 2007 Transit City plan was the Jane LRT, a light rail line to run entirely along Jane through the city from the Jane subway Station and north into Vaughan.
 North of Steeles in Vaughan, the Line 1 Yonge–University subway parallels the street up to Highway 7, with stations at Highway 407 (Highway 407 station) and Highway 7 (Vaughan Metropolitan Centre) This section of the line is the only part of the subway system located outside of Toronto proper.

 Vaughan Mills and Canada's Wonderland are on Jane Street in Vaughan.

 The title character of the Barenaked Ladies song "Jane" is Jane St. Clair, and is named after the intersection of Jane and St. Clair Avenue.
 Steven Page recalls that co-writer Stephen Duffy saw the intersection on a map and remarked that it sounded like the most beautiful intersection in the world; "I didn't have the heart to tell him it wasn't".

-One of Toronto's most notable suburban intersections is Jane and Finch.
+One of Toronto's most notable suburban intersections is Jane and Finch, which is directly served by Line 6 Finch West LRT.